Toggle menu

 Report a conviction

-You are required to notify us within 7 days of receiving notice of any intended prosecution, caution, conviction or fixed penalty notice (criminal or motoring offences) under the '7-day rule'.
+You are required to notify us within 48 hours of receiving notice of any:

 The Committee will then consider whether you're suitable to continue as a licensed driver within the borough.